 1. Reduce ignorance about disability.

 Care is a precursor to action.
 It’s one thing to understand what universal design is, but it’s another to realize its potential to improve your life or the life of someone you know.
 We’re telling the stories of everyday people to help others care about people affected by disability.
-Look for something fun from us in June 2018!
+Look for something new in late June / early July 2018!

 2. Build an incredible team.

 Collaboration has to occur.
 Universal design requires an understanding of building science (for homes) or resource & risk management (for activities), and an understanding of how people affected by disability interact with their environment.
-We’re looking to build a team of design professionals, health professionals, and people who have life experience with disability.
+We’re looking to build a team of design professionals, health professionals, people who have life experience with disability, and others who have the skills needed to move this business forward.

 3. Design homes and activities.